 III.
 Position Statement

-Wild mammal colonies housed long-term may only be adopted by appropriate American Zoological Association certified facilities.
+Wild mammal colonies housed long-term may only be adopted by American Zoological Association certified facilities.

 It is the responsibility of the investigators working with companion animals to determine whether adoption is feasible.
-Adoption of an animal is at the discretion of the Attending Veterinarian.
+The adoption of an animal is at the discretion of the Attending Veterinarian.
 For a research animal to be eligible for adoption, the following conditions must be met:

 A. The animal must be in good health and of acceptable behavior.